Top 5 PCB Design Guidelines Every PCB Designer Needs to Know

-Your design will likely require different nets that will carry a wide range of currents, which will dictate the required net width.
+Your printed circuit board design will likely require different nets that will carry a wide range of currents, which will dictate the required net width.
 With this basic requirement in mind, it’s recommended to provide a 0.010” width for low current analog and digital signals.
-Traces that carry more than 0.3 A should be wider.
+Printed circuit board traces that carry more than 0.3 A should be wider.
 Here’s a free Trace Width Calculator that makes this process easy.
 You can also use this calculation (based on IPC-2152) to determine your PCB trace width.

 #3 - Keeping Things Separate

 You’ve likely experienced how the large voltage in power circuits and current spikes can interfere with your low voltage and current control circuits.
 To minimize this interference issue, PCB design guidelines for power electronics tend to recommend the following:

 Separation.
 Be sure to keep the power ground and control ground separate for each power supply stage.
 If you do have to tie them together in your PCBs, make sure it’s toward the end of your supply path.